 CO2 + H2O → H2CO3;

-NaCl + H2SO4(conc.) → HCl + Na2SO4 - this chemical reaction forms a new acid weaker than sulfur, but too strong and other salt;
+NaCl + H2SO4(conc.) → HCl + Na2SO4 - this chemical reaction produces a new weaker acid (weaker than sulfuric acid, but also strong) and another salt;

-- reaction of non-metals with hydrogen and dissolving them in water:
+- with reaction nonmetals with hydrogen and then dissolution their in water:

-H2 + Cl2 → HCl (we must remember that this chemical compound is hydrogen chloride - gas HCl acid is not acid.
-If you want to receiv it you can the gas HCl dissolve in water).
-Similarly comes with gas hydrogen sulfide:
+H2 + Cl2 → HCl (It should be remembered that this chemical compound itself - hydrogen chloride gas HCl is not acid.
+For its formation, the resulting HCl gas must be dissolved in water).
+They do the same with gas hydrogen sulphide: